2.B Sponsors: From Mobilization to Engagement

 - Does the settlement plan indicate arrangements for: housing; interpreters; settlement services; transportation; health care; education; schooling; dealing with crisis or trauma?

-If the immigration officer at ROC-O determines the sponsoring group meets eligibility requirements, the immigration officer will create a sponsorship file, which includes an electronic file in Canada’s Global Case Management System (GCMS).
+If the migration officer at ROC-O determines the sponsoring group meets eligibility requirements, the migration officer will create a sponsorship file, which includes an electronic file in Canada’s Global Case Management System (GCMS).
 Once that step is complete, ROC-O will send the refugee application forms to the overseas visa office responsible for applications in the refugees’ host state for processing.